-Habit 5: Seek First to Understand, Then to be Understood I respect myself and others and celebrate my alobal community.
+I respect myself and others and celebrate my alobal community. -Share own ideas and opinions -Listen to other people's ideas and opinions without interrupting. -Try to understand the views and opinions of others even though they may be different to our own

-- -Share own ideas and opinions - -Listen to other people's ideas and opinions without - -Try to understand the views and opinions of others even though they may be different to our own
+Habit 6: Synergize

-Habit 6: Synergize I work and learn with others and take pride in my achievements and activities, family and friends
+I work and learn with others and take pride in my achievements and environment.

--Know that we can get more done and create better ideas and solutions when working in a team.
+-Value other people's strengths ad talents and learn from them -Know that we can get more done and create better ideas and solutions when working in a team

-Habit 7: Sharpen the Saw I strive to be the best that I can be.
+Habit 7: Sharpen the Saw